lucianpls/GDAL-twms-with-NASA-GIBS/README.md

 ```
 That is a lot more manageable.
 The substring match is done case insensitive.

-## Use gdal_translate to generate hook files
+## Use gdal_translate to generate handle files

-gdal_translate has a \-sds option where each subdataset is handled in sequence.
-This can be used to generate multiple hook files in a single command.
-So we can use the open options to restrict what gets generated.
-For example, generating all the hooks for patterns that contain the word infrared:
+gdal_translate has a \-sds option where each subdataset of the input is copied, in sequence.
+This can be used to generate multiple handle files in a single command.
+We can use the open options to restrict which gets generated.
+For example, this generates all the handle files for patterns that contain the word infrared:
 ```
   gdal_translate -of WMS -sds -oo TiledGroupName="infrared" -oo Change=time:2019-10-21 "https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService" Infrared.tWMS
 ```
-This will take a little while, and will generate a few files called Infrared_<N>.tWMS.
-It is not very efficient, since the output file is opened after creation, to verify that the file is valid.
+This will generate a couple of files called Infrared_<N>.tWMS.
+It is not very efficient, since the output is opened aright fter creation, to verify that the file is valid.
 And each tiledWMS open has to fetch the GetTileService response from the server and parse it.
+If the TiledGroupName option was not used to limit the number of outputs, this can take quite a long time.
 Using gdalinfo, we can check what group name is in which file and that the time was captured, by looking at the metadata:
 ```
   gdalinfo Infrared_1.tWMS
 ```

 ## Eliminating the GetTileService request
-It takes a few seconds for the GIBS server to reply to the GetTileService request.
+It takes a few seconds for the GIBS server to reply to the GetTileService request, and all that XML content to get parsed.
 If multiple tiledWMS files are opened, this can be an unacceptable delay.
-This delay can be eliminated by storing the GetTileService response in the tWMS hook file.
+This delay can be reduced or eliminated by storing the GetTileService response in the tWMS hook file, operation triggered by the StoreConfiguration open option.
 From the command line only one method is available, which stores the file inside the tWMS hook file itself.
 For example, we can modify the previous command and use:
 ```
 gdal_translate -of WMS -sds -oo StoreConfiguration=yes -oo TiledGroupName="infrared" -oo Change=time:2019-10-21 "https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService" Infrared.tWMS
 ```
 The generated files are a lot larger because they contain the XML encoded response to the GetTileService.
 But they might work faster, because the GetTileService information does not have to be retrieved from the server when opening the file.
+Since the raster configuration details are no longer controlled by the server, such self-configured tWMS files might break when server changes occur.